rodrigoterminus/symfony-test-lengoo/README.md

 All textual data is saved in a MySql database, the attachment on the file system.

+#### Admin page

+This is a secured area.
+After logging in (user: lengoo, password: lengoo) we see a List with all applications.
+By clicking on one you can see the details from the form, the creation time and you download the attachment.
+And there is a Logout.

 #### Bonus points:
 * Clean code
 * Create a form class